 1. Use Your Child’s Interests

-My number one tip for teaching resistant learners at home is one that I offer for every student regardless of age.
-Use your child’s interests as the goldmine to learning that it is.
+My number one tip for homeschooling resistant learners is one that I offer for every student regardless of age.

 2. Think Through Our Response